Personnel – General Provisions

 c.
 University employees shall not promise a volunteer that he or she will receive anything of value for his or her services, including the possibility of future employment.

 d.
-University employees may only serve as volunteers in activities that are unrelated to the duties of their current or former positions with the University.
+University employees may only serve as volunteers in activities that are unrelated to the duties of their current position or a former position held within the last twelve months with the University.
 University employees may not volunteer to perform duties that they are normally compensated for performing.

 e.
 Volunteer services cannot displace work normally performed by University employees.